-Mykonos is hands down the second most popular island in Greece.
+Mykonos is hands down the second most popular Greek island.
 It’s known for its epic party atmosphere that even draws out celebrities on their enormous yachts.

 Of course, Mykonos is more than just a party spot.
 There are the famous windmills, the ruins of Delos, an archeological museum, and plenty of stunning and iconic white and blue architecture.

-While there are plenty of fun spots to stay in Mykonos, but the real place to be is at the heart of it all—namely the beautiful and artsy commune of Chora, also called Mykonos Town.
+While there are plenty of fun spots to stay in Mykonos, the real place to be is at the heart of it all—namely, the beautiful and artsy commune of Chora, also called Mykonos Town.

 As a party island, you don’t want to miss out on the social scene.
 I adore the MyCocoon Hostel with its fun style and vibes.
-But if you want a bit of a breather, the Airbnb might be for you.
-If you want a little of both, go with Ilio Maris hotel.
+But if you want a bit of a breather, an Airbnb might be for you.
+If you want a little of both, go to the Ilio Maris hotel.

 Best Hostel in Mykonos – MyCocoon Hostel

 MyCocoon Hostel is situated in Kaminaki, that’s directly across the street from the pedestrian entrance to Mykonos Town.
 With a price tag like this, plus the uniquely designed furnishings and stylings of this hostel, MyCocoon is definitely the hostel to choose to stay in Mykonos.
 In fact, it’s one of the top places to stay in Greece!

 - Enjoy the beach bars at Playa Ornos or Paradise Beach.